conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 We're currently working on packaging [GStramer](https://gstreamer.freedesktop.org/) libraries.
 Similarly to FFMPEG and Google Protobuf, GStreamer itself is pretty large and requires few other libraries to be packaged first, such as [libffi](https://sourceware.org/libffi/) and [GLib](https://developer.gnome.org/glib/stable/).
 Along with FFMPEG, the GStreamer is one of the top-requested libraries to be packaged in Conan, and it's obviously on our radar.

-### Lessons & advises:
+### Lessons & advises

 As the packaging of OpenCV was a huge task which consumed lots of time, we have learned some lessons we want to share for packages:

-* Use dynamic [requirements](https://docs.conan.io/en/latest/reference/conanfile/methods.html#requirements) for optional dependencies
+* Use dynamic [requirements](https://docs.conan.io/en/latest/reference/conanfile/methods.html#requirements) for optional dependencies.
-* Use [build helpers](https://docs.conan.io/en/latest/reference/build_helpers.html), if possible, they automate many things and allow to keep recipe code short and clean
+* Use [build helpers](https://docs.conan.io/en/latest/reference/build_helpers.html), if possible, they automate many things and allow to keep recipe code short and clean.
-* [patch_config_paths](https://docs.conan.io/en/latest/reference/build_helpers/cmake.html?highlight=patch_config_paths) might be required for CMake libraries
+* [patch_config_paths](https://docs.conan.io/en/latest/reference/build_helpers/cmake.html?highlight=patch_config_paths) might be required for CMake libraries.
-* Use exelinkflags/sharedlinkflags to specify [Apple frameworks](https://docs.conan.io/en/latest/howtos/link_apple_framework.html)
+* Use exelinkflags/sharedlinkflags to specify [Apple frameworks](https://docs.conan.io/en/latest/howtos/link_apple_framework.html).
-* Avoid System Requirements, if possible, package libraries with Conan instead
+* Avoid System Requirements, if possible, package libraries with Conan instead.

 ### Conclusion